 Homebrewing can grow into a full blown obsession (trust me), and it comes along with triumphs, trials and even a few (or more) failures along the way.
-That’s all part of the journey, of course, but if you could avoid a few of the biggest homebrewing mistakes, it would probably save you a headache or two.
+That’s all part of the journey, of course, but we’re hoping to help you avoid a few of the biggest homebrewing mistakes in this article to save you a headache or two.

 10 Biggest Homebrewing Mistakes

 Here is our list of the top 10 biggest homebrewing mistakes and a few tips on how to avoid them altogether.
 If you can get away without making these mistakes, you’ll be way ahead of the game.

 1. Overstressing About the Process